gradle/gradle/design-docs/testing-toolkit.md

                 }
             """

-            when:
+            expect:
-            def result = GradleRunnerFactory.create().with {
+            def runner = GradleRunner.create().with {
                 workingDir = testProjectDir
                 arguments << "helloWorld"
-                succeed()
             }

-            then:
-            result.standardOutput.contains "Hello World!"
+            runner.succeeds()
         }
     }

 ### Implementation

 * A new module named `test-kit-functional` will be created in Gradle core.
 * The implementation will be backed by the Tooling API.
+The implementation may use internal parts of the tooling API and is not restricted to the public APIs.
-* Should use the Gradle installation that is running the test build.
+* A test build should use the Gradle installation that is running the test.
 * No environmental control will be allowed (e.g. setting env vars or sys props).

 ### Test coverage

 * Execute a build that is expected to succeed.
     * No exception is thrown from `GradleRunner`.
-    * Standard output retrieved from `GradleRunner` contains `println` or log message.
 * Execute a build that is expected to succeed but fails.
-    * A `UnexpectedBuildFailure` is thrown.
+    * A `UnexpectedBuildFailure` is thrown, with some reasonable diagnostics.
+    * Something useful is done with the build standard output and error.
 * Execute a build that is expected to fail.
     * No exception is thrown from `GradleRunner`.
-    * Standard error retrieved from `GradleRunner` contains error message.
 * Execute a build that is expected to fail but succeeds.
-    * A `UnexpectedBuildSuccess` is thrown.
+    * A `UnexpectedBuildSuccess` is thrown, with some reasonable diagnostics.
-* A build can be executed with more than one task.
-    * Tasks that are marked SKIPPED, UP-TO-DATE or FAILED can be retrieved as skipped tasks from `GradleRunner`.
-    * All successful, failed or skipped tasks can be retrieved as executed tasks from `GradleRunner`.
+    * Something useful is done with the build standard output and error.
 * A build can be provided with command line arguments.
 Upon execution the provided options come into effect.
-* A build that has `buildSrc` project does not list executed tasks from that project when retrieved from `GradleRunner`.
-* The classpath of the tooling API execution is set up properly.
-    * Class files of project sources under test (e.g. plugin classes) are added to classpath of the tooling API execution.
-        * A plugin class under test can be referenced and tested in build script.
-        * A custom task class under test can be referenced and tested in build script.
-        * Arbitrary classes under test can be referenced and tested in build script.
-    * Classes originating from external libraries used by classes under tests are added to classpath of the tooling API execution.
+* Reasonable diagnostics when badly formed Gradle arguments or working directory.
 * Tooling API mechanical failures produce good diagnostic messages.
+    * For example, bad java home or jvm args in `gradle.properties`

 ### Open issues

-* Need specific exceptions thrown by `succeeds()` and `fails()`.
+* Reuse contract?
+Can `TestRunner` be reused to run multiple builds?
+Is it reset between builds?
+* Need to do something useful with the build standard output and error when `succeeds()` or `fails()` throw an exception.
 * Thread-safety contract?
 * IDE mapping sets up test execution in IDE to point to correct installation.
 * The Tooling API executes the test in a Daemon JVM.
 Debugging in the IDE won't work until we allow for executing the tests in the same JVM process.
 Alternative: Remote debugging